mshaheerjunaid/Quantum-Cloud-Guard/Sentinel-Gate-QCG/README.md

 # Sentinel Gate QCG

-> **New here?** Read **GUIDE.md** for a plain-language + technical walkthrough of what the gateway does and how it fits in front of the KMS.
+> **New here?** Read **GUIDE.md** for a plain-language and technical walkthrough
+> of what the gateway does and how it fits in front of the KMS.

-A self-hosted, multi-layer DDoS and security gateway built to keep the QCG key-management service (KMS) reachable for legitimate clients while an adversary tries to exhaust it.
-It combines a kernel-level packet-filtering layer (L3/L4) with an application-layer decision engine (L5–L7), so volumetric network floods are dropped in the kernel and application-semantic abuse is handled where request meaning is visible.
+A self-hosted, application-layer abuse-prevention gateway built to keep the QCG key-management service reachable for legitimate clients while an adversary attempts to exhaust it.
+It applies per-identity rate limiting, reputation scoring, behavioural anomaly detection, proof-of-work challenges, and device fingerprinting at the layer where request meaning is visible, and ships kernel packet-filter configuration for operators who want an additional network-layer tier.

+Scope note: Sentinel Gate targets application-semantic abuse and single-source flooding.
+It is not a distributed denial-of-service mitigation service, and no single self-hosted server can be.
+Volumetric DDoS defence belongs upstream, at the network provider.

-Sentinel Gate QCG is a distinct system purpose-built for the QCG project.
-State lives in Redis; the application tier is asynchronous, horizontally scalable, and stateless between requests apart from that shared store.
+Sentinel Gate QCG is purpose-built for the QCG project.
+State lives in Redis;
+the application tier is asynchronous, horizontally scalable, and stateless between requests apart from that shared store.

 ## Device authorization (mutual TLS)